+The New York Times

+February 18, 2008

 Today, Class, We're Playing Carnegie Hall

 The Manhattan School of Music created a prototypical halfway house - a graduate program in orchestral performance - intended to help gifted stu-

-HOLLAND MUSIC
+HOLLAND

-REVIEW
+MUSIC REVIEW

-BERNARD from school to professional life.
-Its curriculum has been heavy on the practical: from learning symphonic as opposed to solo dents make their way repertory to understanding the psychopathology of orchestra life and even to tips on travel.
+dents make their way BERNARD from school to professional life.
+Its curriculum has been heavy on the practical: from learning symphonic as opposed to solo

+repertory to understanding the psychopathology of orchestra life and even to tips on travel.

 Manhattan's current class came to Zankel Hall on Saturday to show its progress in a program of Vivaldi and Mozart.
 Pinchas Zukerman is a prominent teacher at the school, and here he played the violin and viola and conducted the Manhattan School of Music Chamber Sinfonia.
-The bright voung German violinist Viviane Hagner joined him in Mozart's Sinfonia Concertante for violin and viola (K. 364).
+The bright young German violinist Viviane Hagner joined him in Mozart's Sinfonia Concertante for violin and viola (K. 364).
 After intermission Mr. Zukerman conducted Mozart's "Linz" Symphony.
 These are good young players.
 The ensemble is well tuned, reasonably together and certainly not lacking in enthusiasm.
 Its size was not right for the space.
-An orchestra of eight violins apiece in its first and second sections simply overpowered this smallish recital hall.
-The musicians' flat-out eagerness also contributed to the bluntness of sound.
+An orchestra of eight violins apiece in its first and second sections simply overpowered this